SeekND/CaptureTheFlag/README.md

 Modes available

 Mode 2.
 Capture the flag.
 Your standard capture the flag where two teams battle it out to have their flag and their opponents flag captured
+Pre-setup values below but you can also change it with the button now
 - R1, R3, R5, R7 TEAM BLUE
 - R2, R4, R6, R8 TEAM RED

 Mode 3.
 DOMINATION Capture the flag.
 Two teams will battle for domination of the flag.
 You must stay near the flag for it to be captured.

 Mode 4.
 Single Player CTF.
-Pick Raceband 1.
+Change your frequency to the first frequency that is setup in the code (you can also change it with the button now).
 Turn all flags on and place them around your house.
 Get ready to go mental trying to get your flags not to drop to 0 leds.
 Good luck :)

 Mode 5.
 Free For All Deathmatch.
 You are on your own and need to capture as many flags for yourself as you can.
-- R1 BLUE
-- R2 GREEN
-- R3 YELLOW
-- R4 RED
-- R5 CYAN
-- R6 VIOLET
-- R7 WHITE
-- R8 MULTICOLOR

  ### GAME IDEA 1 (2 flags - MODE 2) ###